 What to expect

 The Mehrangarh Fort of Jodhpur is an incredible sight to see.
 From the outside, it looks like a huge castle located on top of a hill.
 Its giant size makes it easily visible from all over Jodhpur.
 Unlike the functioning fort in Jaisalmer, this fort acts as a large museum.
 Here you can view various ancient artefacts, weapons and learn about the history of the previous Jodhpur rulers.
+For any women planning on traveling India and not sure how to dress for these kinds of places, you can check out this what to wear in India guide.

 Once you’ve made your way through the museum, keep heading towards the back end of the fort where you’ll notice a small temple.
 This area gives you the best view of the blue city below.
 At the small temple you’ll also notice many locals receiving blessings and praying.
 After watching the locals for a while, we decided to give it a go ourselves.
 We gave a small donation and they marked our forehead with red chalk and gave us a goodluck blessing.